nadrane/spam-your-congressman/README.md

 This application allows users to automate calls to their house congressman by sending a text message to a specified phone number.
+Its aim is to make it as easy as possible to ensure your congressman hears your message.
+It's not actually going to spam anyone :)

 This application is currently deployed at https://spam-your-congressman.herokuapp.com/